 Spa facilities aside, Madeira has a fascinating heritage.
 The island is heavily fortified, originally to protect it from pirates and at one time at the end of the 15th century it was the world’s largest producer of sugar, both from cane and from a type of sugar beet that was brought from Sicily in the 1400s.
 The island still grows some sugar cane and beet, together with a seemingly borderless selection of fruit and vegetables brought to the island by the Portuguese who populated the lands during their own greatest period of exploration.
 Food and drink is excellent, with menus, like much of Portugal, dominated by fish.
 And, dining out is remarkably good value with top restaurants offering main courses at around 15 euros and with poncha in local bars at around 2 to 3 euros a glass.

-Given the climate, the wealth of leisure activities and the food, it’s not suprising that the island of Madeira welcomes over a million visitors to the island each year.
+Given the climate, the wealth of leisure activities and the food, it’s not surprising that the island of Madeira welcomes over a million visitors to the island each year.
 It’s an all year round destination, in December it was warm enough to need sun-cream and not to need a jacket.
 Perhaps for that reason, except in certain parts of Funchal, the Island doesn’t feel too overwhelmed by tourists.
 Or perhaps that is just part of the magic of Madeira, a quirky, nearly tropical island that serves up a Caribbean style experience Portuguese style.

 I was a guest of the Madeira Promotion Bureau and the Portuguese Tourist Board

 For more information about Madeira please check the Visit Madeira website